 The term “seaman” may have different meanings depending on the context.
 Here, we will consider several types of seamen and the implications under maritime law.

-Ordinary seaman (OS) is an entry level position on a ship.
+Ordinary seaman (OS) is an entry-level position on a ship.
 To qualify as an OS, you do not need to have any previous experience, pass any particular exams, or have specific training.
-OS are hired to be trained on the job, and can either advance to become able seaman (explained below) or work in the engine department.
+OS are hired to be trained on the job and can either advance to become able seamen or work in the engine department.

-Able-bodied seaman or AB (sometimes also called able seamen) are individuals with specific training and vessel experience.
+To become an able seaman in the United States, an individual must meet specific requirements and be certified by the U.S. Coast Guard.
 In almost all cases, an individual must have an AB certification to be considered for hire; one exception occurs when a vessel hires an AB apprentice to work toward certification.

 Individual seamen seeking AB certification will be tested not only on survival techniques, but also on their ability to prevent and fight fires and to administer first aid.

 The following ranks can be achieved with certain amounts of deck service:

 - AB-Sail – 180 days on sailing vessels on any U.S. navigable waters

 - AB-Fishing– 180 days on any U.S. navigable waters

 - AB-Offshore Supply Vessel (OSV) – 6 months on Oceans or U.S. vessels